GDG-BACKEND-NODE-JS-STUDENTS/.github/profile/README.md

 - **Authentication & Security Best Practices**
 - **Database Management & Optimization**

-### 🎥 Learning Track Overview Video
+### 🎥 Assignment Submission Tutorial
-*A video explaining our learning path will be added here soon.*
+*A video tutorial on how to submit assignments will be added here soon.*

 ## 🤝 Contributing
 We encourage students to contribute to projects, discussions, and open issues.
 Feel free to ask questions and collaborate with your peers!